U.S. Department of State Seal

 Prescription Medication:

 • Certain classes of over-the-counter cold medicines, such as those containing pseudoephedrine, are illegal in Russia.
-We recommend against bringing cold medication with you to Russia.
+Do not bring cold medication with you to Russia.

 • Carry a copy of valid U.S. prescriptions, including a notarized translation into Russian of each prescription, when entering Russia with prescription medications.